Propionaldehyde: Laboratory preparation

 Propionaldehyde may also be prepared by oxidizing 1-propanol with a mixture of sulfuric acid and potassium dichromate.
 The reflux condenser contains water heated at 60 °C, which condenses unreacted propanol, but allows propionaldehyde to pass.
 The propionaldehyde vapor is immediately condensed into a suitable receiver.
 In this arrangement, any propionaldehyde formed is immediately removed from the reactor, thus it does not get over-oxidized to propionic acid.

 Reactions

 Propionaldehyde exhibits the reactions characteristic of alkyl aldehydes, e.g. hydrogenation, aldol condensations, oxidations, etc. It is the simplest aldehyde with a prochiral methylene such that α-functionalized derivatives (CH3CH(X)CHO) are chiral.

+If water is available, propionaldehyde exists in equilibrium with 1,1-propanediol, a geminal diol.

+2-Methylpentanal (CH3CH2CH2CH(CH3)CHO) arises by aldol condensation of propionaldehyde followed by dehydration and hydrogenation.

 Uses

+Both industrially and in the laboratory, propionaldehyde has primary application as a chemical building block.

 It is predominantly used as a precursor to trimethylolethane (CH3C(CH2OH)3) through a condensation reaction with formaldehyde.
 This triol is an important intermediate in the production of alkyd resins.
 It is used in the synthesis of several common aroma compounds (cyclamen aldehyde, helional, lilial).

-Other applications include reduction to propanol and oxidation to propionic acid.
+Reduction of propionaldehyde gives n-propanol, and reductive amination gives propanamine.
+Rising demand for non-chlorocarbon solvents has caused some manufacturers to substitutively brominate n-propanol to propyl bromide.
+However, the majority of applications use n-propanol proper in esters or glycol ethers, or as a gentle alkylant for primary and secondary amines.

+Oxidants instead give propionic acid and propionates, typically used as preservatives.

 Laboratory uses

-Propionaldehyde is a common reagent, being a building block to many compounds.
-Many of these uses exploit its participation in condensation reactions.
+Many laboratory uses exploit its participation in condensation reactions.
 With tert-butylamine it gives CH3CH2CH=N-t-Bu, a three-carbon building block used in organic synthesis.